Dog owners share a lot with our pets (sometimes whether we want to or not): our homes, our furniture, our food, etc.

 One study cited in the analysis demonstrates how dogs can also be trained specifically to respond to sleep apnea risks.
 These include pawing or a nudging a human whose continuous positive airway pressure (CPAP) masks have slipped off, or who have fallen into a cycle of snoring and breathing stoppages.

-Denver sleep dentist (and dog lover) Dr. Kevin Berry has helped countless patients find long-term relief from snoring and sleep apnea.
+Denver sleep dentist (and dog lover) Dr. Kevin Berry has helped countless human patients find long-term relief from snoring and sleep apnea.
 If you or your sleep partner suffers from chronic snoring and other sleep apnea symptoms mentioned here, please call (303) 691-0267 to schedule an appointment at the TMJ Therapy & Sleep Center of Colorado.
+We can provide you with sleep apnea treatment that helps you get enough energy to play with your beloved dog all day long.